Text by Leoni Fischer

-The Dis/Assembly of Performative Things is dedicated to performance as a strategy for designers to question their discipline, the contexts it operates in as well as the realities it produces.
+The Dis/Assembly of Performative Things is dedicated to performance as a strategy for designers to question their discipline, the contexts it operates in, and the realities it produces.
 The program presents designerly ways of working and thinking with and through the body that shed light on the performativity of things.
-Thereby, they question the re/enforcement of discriminatory (gender) norms and exploitative structures through design.
+They question the re/enforcement of discriminatory (gender) norms and exploitative structures through design.

 One focal point lies in performance in the context of capitalist production chains and forms of labour.
 Questioning the designer’s position since the discipline’s beginnings during the industrial revolution, it will be discussed how Performative Design always already acts politically when it questions the asymmetrical power structures that manifest themselves in the production and distribution of goods and our interaction with them.
 Furthermore, the Dis/Assembly deals with questions around the performative construction of binary (gender) identity through design.
 By understanding the body as a product of political and social systems, we want to raise ethical questions and speculate about alternatives.